atbaker/anti-voicemail-legacy/README.md

 ## To-do

 - Experiment with different <Say> voices
-- Try it with a Trial Account
 - Figure out how reliable 'ForwardedFrom' is
 - Possible bug that doesn't remember whether you like or hate QR codes
-- Dockerize?
 - Fix up README
     - Clean up README itself
     - Write instructions for getting started